galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 > <details-title>Differences FastQC and Falco</details-title>
 >
 > The sequence duplication level plots only differ in minor design choices and the adjusted y-axis in the Falco plot.
-[Here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/8%20Duplicate%20Sequences.html) you can find more information about the FastQC plot.
+You can find more information about the [FastQC plot](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/8%20Duplicate%20Sequences.html) here.
 {: .details}

 In a diverse library most sequences will occur only once in the final set.
 A low level of duplication may indicate a very high level of coverage of the target sequence, but a high level of duplication is more likely to indicate some kind of enrichment bias.